 - Medical leave if unable to work because of a serious health condition.

 Medical leave for the treatment of a substance use disorder would meet the requirement for medical leave for a serious health condition under FMLA.
 However, you must also meet certain requirements before FMLA applies to you:

-The leave provided by FMLA is unpaid.
-Depending on your work contract, if you are in a union, and other factors, your employer may be required to pay you if you take leave for substance abuse treatment in some instances.
-However, unless it is written in your work agreement, don’t bet on it.
+FMLA leave is unpaid.
+Depending on where you work or if you’re in a union, your employer may be required to pay you during substance abuse treatment.

 Can I Qualify for Disability Payments for Substance Abuse?

 The Americans with Disabilities Act (ADA) prevents you from being discriminated against by an employer due to a disability.
 What qualifies as a disability is defined under the law, and people who struggle with alcoholism are considered to have a disability.
 The Social Security Administration no longer has a disability status for people with substance use disorders, and in most cases, you will not get disability payments for addiction.
 In rare cases, you can get disability status for some impairments that your substance abuse caused.

 Can My Employer Fire Me for Substance Abuse?

 If you’re actively using drugs, you are not covered by the Americans with Disabilities Act.
 If your performance on the job has declined because of your substance abuse, your employer can fire you if they can prove that your performance was poor and/or your substance use put yourself or others in danger on the job.
 If you choose to enter an addiction treatment program before any disciplinary action is taken, it’s unlikely that your employer will fire you.
 These are all technical legal issues that can only be answered by licensed attorneys who understand these rules and limitations.
 If you have any questions or concerns, contact an attorney.